johnmathews/johnmathews.github.io.old/content/articles/buying-btc.md

 Recently a few friends have asked me how they can buy Bitcoin.
 Here are a few things that come to mind:

-1. This is not financial advice, these are my opinions.
+1. I'm not a financial advisor and this is not financial advice.
+These are my personal opinions only.
 Do everything at your own risk.

 2. Don't invest what you can't afford to lose.